Clíver Alcalá Cordones: Investigations

 In September 2011, four Hugo Chávez allies (including Alcalá Cordones) were sanctioned by the United States Department of the Treasury for allegedly helping FARC obtain weapons and smuggle drugs.
 It accuses him of using his position to establish an arms-for-drugs route with the FARC.

 On 18 April 2012, Alcalá Cordones was singled out for being involved in drug trafficking in Venezuela by former magistrate Eladio Aponte Aponte, exiled in Panama, who confessed to having been pressured by Hugo Chávez to condemn Iván Simonovis and having had a friendly relationship with Walid Makled.

-In 2018, the confessed drug trafficker Walid Makled published a video on social networks from an alleged SEBIN prison where he threatened Cliver Alcalá, "I told you that I am going to be your shadow, I am going for you."
-Cliver Alcalá collaborated with the investigation and arrest of Walid Makled.

 According to the Associated Press, since 2019 Cliver Alcalá dedicated himself to coordinating a military plan to overthrow Maduro with the help of American advisers and the support of Silvercorp USA company.
 Lester Toledo, member of Popular Will, introduced the US military Jordan Goudreau to Alcalá.
 A group of 300 Venezuelan soldiers was training in the Colombian border.
 The plans were frustrated after the Colombian police seized an arsenal of weapons of war and then the extradition of Alcalá was requested by the Venezuelan government and by the United States government.

 Exile and extradition to the US

-Cliver Alcalá began to reside in Barranquilla, Colombia from 2018 until his decision to surrender to US authorities in March 2020.
+Cliver Alcalá resided in Barranquilla, Colombia from 2018 until his decision to surrender to US authorities in March 2020.

-On 26 March 2020, Alcalá assumed responsibility for "a military operation against the Maduro dictatorship", including a shipment of weapons captured in Colombia, stating that the United States, Colombia and Juan Guaidó officials had signed an agreement to support their efforts to overthrow President Maduro.
+On 26 March 2020, Alcalá assumed responsibility for "a military operation against the Maduro dictatorship", including a shipment of weapons captured in Colombia, claiming that the United States, Colombia and Juan Guaidó officials had signed an agreement to support their efforts to overthrow President Maduro.
 Guaidó denied knowledge of the event while United States Special Representative to Venezuela Elliott Abrams described Alcalá's statement as "despicable and quite dangerous".

-Alcalá is reported to have played a role in planning the unsuccessful Macuto Bay raid, which took place after Alcalá was extradited to the United States.
+Alcalá is reported to have played a role in planning the unsuccessful May 2020 Macuto Bay raid, which took place after Alcalá was extradited to the United States.